 Cook Landing Site

 Working with Ngati Oneone and the Department of Conservation to develop this site to compliment other projects in Tairāwhiti Navigations.
-The project is in its initiation phase and concept plans will be available early next year.
+The project is in the concept design phase, with concept plans presented to stakeholders for feedback.

 We're working with Ngati Oneone and with the support of community groups to restore our sacred maunga (mountain).